caprica/vlcj-javafx-demo/README.md

  * [pixelbuffer-test](https://github.com/caprica/vlcj-javafx/tree/pixelbuffer-test)

-With the PixelBuffer the native video buffer is directly shared with JavaFX thereby avoiding a full-frame copy for each video frame.
+With the PixelBuffer the native video buffer is directly shared with JavaFX thereby avoiding full-frame copies for each video frame.

+Performance is *really good* with PixelBuffer.
+This solution is likely to outperform the Swing/Java2D implementation and likely may be the best approach for a cross-platform media player (even on OSX, which has not supported the optimal embedded solution for a long time now.)

+If you're interested in vlcj with JavaFX you should lobby hard to get PixelBuffer included in the next JFX release!

 Getting Started
 ---------------